mkubdev/svg-pan-zoom/README.md

 svg-pan-zoom library
 ==========================

-Simple pan/zoom solution for SVGs in HTML.
-It adds events listeners for mouse scroll, double-click and pan, plus it optionally offers:
+Simple pan/zoom solution for SVGs in HTML/SPAs.
+It adds double-click and pan, plus it optionally offers:
 * JavaScript API for control of pan and zoom behavior
 * onPan and onZoom event handlers
 * On-screen zoom controls